Factbox - Libyan assets held and released

-France has asked the United Nations sanctions committee to unfreeze 1.5 billion euros (1.3 billion pounds) of Libyan assets in France, a French government source said Wednesday.
+France said on Thursday it had U.N. approval to release around a third of its frozen Libyan assets to help rebuild the country.

-An estimated $150 billion (92 billion pounds) in sovereign assets once controlled by Libyan leader Muammar Gaddafi and his inner circle has been frozen abroad by foreign governments and 144 tonnes of gold is held by the Libyan central bank.
+An estimated $150 billion (93 billion pounds) in sovereign assets once controlled by former Libyan leader Muammar Gaddafi and his inner circle was frozen abroad by foreign governments and 144 tonnes of gold is held by the Libyan central bank.

 Here are details about some of the Libyan assets released and how much has been frozen.